7 Days13,500 ft.

 At Day 7, you will reach Srinagar between 7:30 pm to 8:00 pm.
 You may book your trasportation anytime after 8:30 pm.See Detailed Itinerary

-Trekking in Jammu and Kashmir is nothing less than a dream; Kashmir offers magnificent trekking destinations such as Kashmir great lakes, Tarsar Marsar lake trek.
+Trekking in Jammu & Kashmir is nothing less than a dream; Kashmir offers magnificent trekking destinations such as Kashmir great lakes, Tarsar Marsar lake trek.

 Waking up in the meadows of Kashmir on your trek to Tarsar Marsar is the lifetime experience for any trekker, Tarsar Marsar lakes trek it like a paradise in Kashmir trekking.